Physlex/ProjectNihility/docs/CONTRIBUTING.md

 Our community guidelines should go without saying in almost all instances.
 No x-phobic slurs, act like you wish to be treated, respect all those who take time out of their day to work on unpaid programming / art.
 Almost no one should violate this accidentally.
 Now, getting heated during a meeting is not the worst thing, especially during an argument, but keep it generally civil.

 ### Spending Money
 Please dont.
 We want to keep this rather relaxed, and the moment someone spends money on the project it instantly becomes a question as to whether we can make it back.
 It's our first game and we are making it in 4 months.
-We can't.
+We can't make it back.
 So instead of worrying about it, dont!